 1 scoop Beta Red (turmeric or any dried vegetable powder also work well for variety)

 In a large pot melt the coconut oil on low heat.
 Add dried vegetable powder or turmeric and combine.
 Add marshmallows and mix well.
 Slowly melt marshmallows on low heat being careful not to burn.

 When nearly melted, turn off the heat and add the cereal and the seeds.
 Mix well and pour out on greased sheet tray or pan.
 Lay a piece of plastic wrap on top and gently smooth out until flat and even.
 Let set before cutting.
 Once cut, feel free to wrap and freeze a few so you have them on hand whenever you feel the need.
 This recipe is easily doubled if you would like to make a giant batch.

 This post was written by Kelly Bailey Newlon, co-founder of Real Athlete Diets.
 RAD creates delicious performance-oriented food and brings it to you.
-Using the best ingredients is paramount to RAD.
-It uses locally grown, organic produce and protein to feed its clients.
-If you are lucky enough to live in Boulder, CO you can order individual meals from RAD via its website.
+If you are lucky enough to live in Boulder, CO you can order individual meals from RAD on their website.
 You can also find RAD traveling around the country to feed folks at races, athlete camps, clinics and workshops.